-Found in the northern sandplain from Geraldton almost to Shark Bay and inland to Mullewa on open sandplain among low, thick scrub in yellow sand or gravelly sand over loam.
+It is limited in the wild to a few small populations in the Carnarvon, Geraldton Sandplains and Yalgoo regions and occurs in red or yellow sandy soils.
 Refer to the distribution map for this species via the Department of Environment and Conservation's FloraBase online herbarium.

 View in Kings Park

-This species can be seen at Roe Gardens within the Western Australian Botanic Garden and in the garden bed along Wadjuk Way, opposite the main carpark.
-To help locate this site, view the Kings Park facilities map or download the Western Australian Botanic Garden brochure via our brochures page.
+This species can be seen growing in the Wadjuk garden bed (where Wadjuk meets May Drive) in Kings Park and Botanic Garden.
+They are also planted in the Conservation Garden within the Western Australian Botanic Garden.
+To help locate this site, view the Kings Park facilities map or download the Western Australian Botanic Garden brochure via our brochures section.